 AWS Certified Solutions Architect, which emphasizes best practices for designing applications on AWS.

 Hands-on experience and continuous learning are also crucial for staying updated with the latest technologies and methodologies.
 Gaining experience through practical work in roles such as network administration or software development is essential for career progression.
+Building a strong professional network is also important for career advancement, as it can provide valuable industry insights and job opportunities.

 Salary Expectations